Diero/howest-digitaalvormgever/README.md

 # Multimedia en Informatietechnologie - Digitaal Vormgever README

-This is a Visual Code Extension written for Associate Degree Programme [Digital Design (Kortrijk)](https://https://www.howest.be/nl/opleidingen/graduaat/digitale-vormgeving) and Bachelor Degree Programme [Multimedia and Creative Technology (Kortrijk)](https://https://www.howest.be/mct), both at [Howest University of Applied Sciences](https://howest.be/en).
+This is a Visual Code Extension written for Associate Degree Programme [Web Development & esign (Kortrijk)](https://https://www.howest.be/WDD) and Bachelor Degree Programme [Multimedia and Creative Technology (Kortrijk)](https://https://www.howest.be/mct), both at [Howest University of Applied Sciences](https://howest.be/en).

 ## Features